 Your vehicle may be washed in an automatic car wash, but remember that the paint can be scratched by some type of brushes, unfiltered washing water, or the washing process itself.
 Scratching reduces paint durability and gloss, especially on darker colors.
-The manager of the car wash should be able to advise you whether the process is safe for the paint on you vehicle.
+The manager of the car wash should be able to advise you whether the process is safe for the paint on your vehicle.

 To prevent damage to the antenna, make sure it is retracted before driving your Toyota through an automatic car wash.
+On models with detachable antenna, remove the antenna before using an automatic car wash.